dthaler/iftype-reg/draft-thaler-iftype-reg.md

 1. Check the IANA registry to see whether there is already an entry that could easily satisfy the modeling and functional requirements for the requested entry.
    If there is already such an entry, use it or update the existing specification.
-   Text in an Internet-Draft, or part of some other some other permanently available, stable specification may be written to clarify the usage of an existing entry or entries for the desired purpose.
+   Text in an Internet-Draft, or part of some other permanently available, stable specification may be written to clarify the usage of an existing entry or entries for the desired purpose.

-2. Check the IANA registry to see whether there is already some other entry with the desired name.  if there is already an unrelated entry under the name, choose a different name.
+2. Check the IANA registry to see whether there is already some other entry with the desired name.
+If there is already an unrelated entry under the name, choose a different name.

 3. Prepare a registration request using the template specified in {{template}}.